espressif/esp-rainmaker-android/README.md

 Note : Time series feature requires support in firmware.
 It will be available only for the parameters who have "time_series" property.

+### System service

+System service allows a primary user of the node to perform node operations like:
+- Reboot
+- Wi-Fi reset
+- Factory reset

+Note : System service feature requires support in firmware.
+It will be available for nodes that has "esp.service.system" configured.

 ### Alexa App to App Linking

 This account linking flow enables users to link their Alexa user identity with their RainMaker identity by starting from Rainmaker app.
 When they start the account linking flow from the app, users can: